FlorianSLZ/IntuneDeviceInventory/readme.md

 # IntuneDeviceInventory (IDI)
 ![PowerShell Gallery](https://img.shields.io/powershellgallery/dt/IntuneDeviceInventory)

-This module was created to have the ablility to add more informations to a Microsoft Intune device object.
+This module was created to have the ability to add more pieces of information to a Microsoft Intune device object.
-In addition there are some funtions to bulk initiate Intune commands like a Sync for devices.
+In addition, there are some functions to bulk initiate Intune commands like a Sync for devices.

 ## Installing the module from PSGallery